mgutz/vpsbench/README.md

 Benchmark VPS performance.

 A script to run simple and comprehensive benchmarks on CPU and IO performance.
+Tested on:

+* Debian 6.0.6
+* Ubuntu 12.04 LTS

 ## Usage